yannik2002/OOS_Practicals/README.md

-# Object-Oriented Software Development
+# Bank Application
-This Maven-based project is a bank system developed using Java, featuring account creation, transaction management, and history viewing, with a user-friendly GUI built in JavaFX.
+This Maven-based project is a bank system developed in the course Object-Oriented Software Development using Java, featuring account creation, transaction management, and history viewing, with a user-friendly GUI built in JavaFX.